 The requirements management process involves:

-- Collection: gather feedback and needs from stakeholders
+- Requirements gathering templates: gather feedback and needs from stakeholders

 - Analysis: determine whether a proposed functional requirement aligns with the project scope

 - Definition: document requirements from the user perspective and capture functional or technical requirements